 I prepped and seared the roast in the morning before we did our family Easter egg hunt and it cooked for about three hours at a low temperature.
 The meat fell apart and was absolutely delicious.
-We can use leftovers for French dip switch also delights me!
+We can use leftovers for French dips which also delights me!

-I’ll be honest several of these recipes would have been really easy to prep ahead of time but since we wanted to play on Friday I decided to wait until the day of.
+I’ll be honest several of these recipes would have been really easy to prep ahead of time, but since we wanted to play on Friday I decided to wait until the day of.
 The Gorgonzola, chicken, grape pasta salad would’ve been a great one to make the day before.
 Especially because it is the best chilled.
-(I saved a little extra plain chicken and grapes for kiddos who might otherwise not find something they liked at the table.)
+(I set aside some extra plain chicken and grapes for kiddos who might otherwise not find something they liked at the table.)

-And honestly the baby carrots made with the roast might’ve been my favorite veggie!
+And honestly the baby carrots made in the dutch oven with the roast might’ve been my favorite veggie!
 They were significantly softer and the kids loved them.

 When we came in from hunting eggs I immediately got the scalloped potato dish in because it takes an hour to cook and a bit longer to “set up.”
-Thankful for a brother-in-law who did some peeling and slicing… And a husband who grilled achicken breast or two for me.
-Once the potatoes were in the oven I tossed the appetizers together and in to bake and did the prep work for the penne pasta salad.
+Thankful for a brother-in-law who did some peeling and slicing… And a husband who grilled aa chicke breast or two for me.
+Once the potatoes were in the oven I tossed the appetizers together and in to bake, then did the prep work for the penne pasta salad.
 The appetizers baked quickly so it was a great thing to be able to sit out for guests while everything else cooked.

 As far as the drink options, honestly I’m not one to typically think about specialty drinks.
 But I wanted my guests to feel special today, and I wanted options for alcohol free drinks so I made Shirley Temples just using Sprite and grenadine, and the cold brew with homemade vanilla bean syrup was a total hit!
 Another thing that I prepped the day before was the cold brew as it needs to steep overnight.
 In the end that made things really simple.
 Coffee ice cubes, homemade vanilla bean syrup, half-and-half and cold brew made for a really fun special adult drink!

 Then there was dessert!
 The Oreo truffles were way more delicious than beautiful.
 I have the hardest time melting chocolate.
-It seems I have terrible luck so if you have any tips I’ll take them!
-The truffle inside was perfect and ready to be dipped in smooth silky chocolate, but mine just wasn’t that way.
-Plus I had a bunch a little helping hands so in the end they weren’t quite as lovely as Pinterest and the original.
-Lig demonstrated them to be.
+It seems I have terrible luck, so if you have any tips I’ll take them!
+The truffle inside was perfect and ready to be dipped in smooth silky chocolate, but my chocolate just wasn’t that way.
+Plus I had a bunch a little helping hands so in the end they weren’t quite as lovely as Pinterest and the originally demonstrated them to be.
 Some might dub it a “Pinterest fail” but not me because they were delicious!